ThomsonTan/Halide/README_webassembly.md

 (You might have to do a clean build of LLVM for CMake to notice that you've added a tool.)

 - Install libv8 and the d8 shell tool (instructions omitted), or build from source if you prefer (instructions omitted).
 Note that using shared-library builds of V8 may be problematic on some platforms (e.g. OSX) due to libc++ conflict issues; using a static-library version may be simpler for those.
+Also note that (as of this writing), libV8 v7.5+ may not be available in prebuilt form for your platform.

 - Set V8_INCLUDE_PATH and V8_LIB_PATH to point to the paths for V8 include files and library, respectively.

 - Set WITH_V8=1

-- To run the JIT tests, set `HL_JIT_TARGET=wasm-32-wasmrt` and run normally.
+- To run the JIT tests, set `HL_JIT_TARGET=wasm-32-wasmrt` (or `HL_JIT_TARGET=wasm-32-wasmrt-wasm_simd128`) and run normally.
 The test suites which we have vetted to work include correctness, performance, error, and warning.
 (Some of the others could likely be made to work with modest effort.)

 ## Enabling wasm AOT